viktorsapozhok/pgcom/docs/source/index.rst

 Key Features
 ------------

--  Querying from database to Pandas DataFrame
+-  Reading from database table to Pandas DataFrame.
--  Writing from DataFrame to a database tables.
+-  Writing from DataFrame to a table.
 -  Adaptation between DataFrames and COPY FROM.
 -  Methods to resolve conflicts in DataFrame before applying COPY FROM.
 -  Tools for setting asynchronous communication with database using LISTEN and NOTIFY commands.